cabbi-bio/sorghum-sugarcane-RBCS-RAF1-2024/README.md

 ## Scripts

-The `Sorghum Field Gas exchange` directory contains R scripts that were used for the analysis.
-These scripts have been tested using the following
+Subdirectories of the `Sorghum Field Gas exchange` directory contains R scripts that were used for the analysis.
+These scripts have been tested using the following installation:
-installation:

 - Windows:
   - R version 4.4.2 (2024-10-31 ucrt)